gbrolo/geek-store-webapp/README.md

 ### Axios
 This app uses ```axios``` to handle API requests. ```src/axios/axios.js``` contains an axios instance configuration.
 This instance is used for all requests.
 You can format axios requests on ```src/axios/response.js``` file. ```src/axios/providers``` directory contains providers to handle requests to the ```geek-store-api``` REST api.

+## Store functions
+This is a SPA in which you can fetch products by category, but you can also fuzzy search products.
+Try to search for example for ```jedi```.
+This is an example of fuzzy search by tags since products stored on database contain tags.
+You can also search by name.

+## Mobile support
+Mobile support includes a slidable app Drawer component, which you can activate by tapping the hamburguer menu icon or swiping from the left of the screen.

+Another drawer is included, to handle search queries.
+This is accessible by tapping the search icon or swiping from the right of the screen.